UK Pensions Dashboard – Coming in 2019

 When can I get started on the Pensions Dashboard?

-The prototype has been developed and has proved its viability.
+has been developed and has proved its viability.
 It is hoped that 2019 will see the widespread roll out of the pensions dashboard programme, but this (say the Government) depends on the participation of all pension providers.
 A semi-comprehensive pensions dashboard would defeat the object.
 All the information needs to be available.
 So it can’t be finished until that’s happened.

 In reality, the Pensions Dashboard is a system that is long overdue and much needed to reflect people’s working lives in the modern world – and we welcome any developments that help you keep a track of your pension and retirement savings.